ivan-berlocher/la-lyvanie/harmonia-demo/docs/whitepaper-v1-pdf-clean.md

 3. **Verifiability**: Non-LLM checks ensure constraint satisfaction
 4. **Model independence**: Architecture survives model replacement

-The key insight is simple: **LLMs are excellent at language, not at logic.** By constraining them to what they do well—semantic parsing—and delegating the rest to deterministic components, we build systems that can be trusted.
+The key insight is simple: **LLMs are excellent at language, not at logic.** By constraining them to what they do well--semantic parsing--and delegating the rest to deterministic components, we build systems that can be trusted.

 Harmonia is not a replacement for LLMs.
 It is a **discipline for their use**.